Mary Zappone

-Mary Slagle Zappone (born July 15, 1964), daughter of James Robert Slagle, is an American businesswoman notable for her achievements in business transformation and encouraging women in STEM.
-Zappone sits on the Board of Directors of Axalta and is Chief Executive Officer of Sundyne.
-She has held previous appointments as CEO of Brace Industrial, CEO of Service Champ, the largest distributor of consumable automotive aftermarket maintenance parts, CEO of RecoverCare LLC, engagement manager at McKinsey and Company, President at Alcoa, in addition to roles at Tyco International, General Electric, and ExxonMobil.
-She has held positions on notable private boards including Supplies Over Seas, American Heart Association, and continues to sit on Johns Hopkins University's Department of Chemical and Biomolecular Engineering in the Whiting School of Engineering.
+Mary Slagle Zappone (born July 15, 1964), daughter of James Robert Slagle, is an American businesswoman recognized for her expertise in business transformation and encouraging women in STEM.
+Zappone is a Senior Advisor at Warburg Pincus and sits on the Board of Directors of Axalta.
+Zappone has made her name as a prominent private equity CEO, most recently leading the Warburg Pincus-backed company Sundyne through its $2.16bn acquisition by Honeywell.
+She has held previous appointments as CEO and Director of a number of private equity backed industrial companies including Brace Industrial, Service Champ, and RecoverCare.
+Prior to her CEO engagements, Mary held roles at McKinsey & Company, Alcoa, Tyco International, General Electric, and ExxonMobil.
+She previously served on the Board of the Girl Scouts of San Jacinto, and continues to sit on the Advisory Board of the Johns Hopkins University's Whiting School of Engineering and the Advisory Board for McKinsey & Company's Advancing with Excellence in Advanced Industries Program.

 Education

 Zappone received her Bachelor of Science in Chemical Engineering from Johns Hopkins University in 1986 and her MBA from Columbia Business School.
 Zappone attended high school at Eleanor Roosevelt High School in Maryland, a public magnet school renowned for its specialized Science and Technology program.